-They say cycling is the most energy efficient form of transport.
+They say cycling is the most energy-efficient form of transport.
 If you don’t believe that, try putting a muesli bar and a bottle of water in your car’s fuel tank and see how far you get.
 Seriously though, it’s a great way to travel to local destinations, it’s cheap and it can keep you fit while getting you to where you need to go.

 A child learning to ride should be able to stand flat-footed on the ground without the bike’s seat reaching their crotch—a gap of several centimetres is about right.
 They should be able to reach the handlebars without leaning forward.

-A balance bike is a great way to learn the basics without having to worry about pedals, chains and sprockets.
-Kids as young as 18 months can ride these.
-If you’re a particularly hipster parent, you’ll no doubt be attracted to the wooden version, but there are also more conventional looking steel or aluminium balance bikes available, some of which come with a pedal and chain kit that can be attached when the child is ready to take it to the next level.
+If you’re a particularly hipster parent, you’ll no doubt be attracted to the wooden version, but there are also more conventional-looking steel or aluminium balance bikes available.
+Some come with a pedal-and-chain kit that can be attached when the child is ready to take it to the next level.

-Kids tend to be rough on bikes, running them into walls, dropping them on the driveway, leaving them in the rain.
+Kids tend to be rough on bikes, running them into walls, dropping them on the driveway and leaving them in the rain.
 Do your best to teach them to look after their things, but also be smart and avoid the temptation to buy them a mini version of your dream bike with all the bells and whistles (I’m talking to you, dads!).
 Think light, strong, simple, practical.

 Keeping your children safe when learning how to ride

-A helmet is a must.
-Make sure the helmet fits your child’s head properly, neither perched on top because it’s too small or sliding back or forwards because it’s too large.
-Do up the chin-strap snugly and evenly on each side so that the helmet is just above the eyebrows.
-Beware of second-hand helmets: Even if they’re not visibly cracked the effectiveness of the safety foam lining may have been compromised by a history of crashes or rough treatment.
+A helmet is non-negotiable.
+Make sure the helmet fits your child’s head properly.
+It should not be perched on top because it’s too small, or sliding back or forwards because it’s too large.
+Do up the chin strap snugly and evenly on each side so that the helmet is just above the eyebrows.

-Elbow and knee pads?
-That’s probably overkill.
+Elbow and knee pads are probably overkill.
 Knee pads in particular may interfere with the pedalling motion.
-Leave the body armour for the BMX or mountain-bike competition circuit.
-If you’re worried about scrapes and bumps and the weather is right, dress your child in thicker fabrics, long pants and long sleeves.
-But, realistically, learn to accept that learning to ride a bike will inevitably involve some tears and band-aids.
+Leave the body armour for the BMX or mountain bike competition circuit.

 Where to teach a child to ride a bike